martenlienen/dictcc.el/README.md

 ## Commands

-The only command this package provides is `dictcc`, which prompts you for a query and lets you pick a translation through a helm interface.
+The main command in thsi package is `dictcc`, which prompts you for a query and lets you pick a translation through a helm interface.
+There is another convenience command `dictcc-at-point` that searches for the word at point or the content of an active region.

 ![Showcasing dictcc](http://i.imgur.com/2GwXnCw.png)